What is Operating System/2 (OS/2)?

 "We believe that OS/2 is the platform for the 90s."

 — Bill Gates

 OS/2 stands for Operating System/2.
-IBM and Microsoft developed MS OS/2, the first version of this 16-bit multi-tasking system that was intended to replace DOS and Windows 3.x.
+IBM and Microsoft developed MS OS/2 in 1987, the first version of this 16-bit multi-tasking system that was intended to replace and Windows 3.x.
 Microsoft took part of the code to develop Windows NT 3.x.
 IBM continued with the development of OS/2 till 1997/2000 releasing versions 2 to 4, which are 32-bit systems.
 Version 3 and 4 were released under the name OS/2 Warp.

-My experiences with this system are limited to OS/2 Warp 3 (1994), which is probably one of the ones I have ever had with any OS.
+My experiences with OS/2 are limited to Warp 3 (1994), which is probably one of the ones I have ever had with any OS.
 It never crashed on me and that is more than I can say about every other OS that I have ever used other than DOS.
 OS/2 has the same feeling as Windows 3.11 or Linux 1.3 with a chunky taskbar floating on the screen.
 OS/2 Warp 3 came in two flavors — blue and red spines.
 The red spine version fully supported installing Windows 3.11 under it and the blue spine offering no support.